 Then last thing, you turn on main and fill together, hold the meter under the subjects chin, and point the meter at the camera, and meter both for the lens aperture setting.
 These two will meter slightly more than the strongest one, 1/3 to 2/3 stop more depending on the ratio, or one stop more for two equal lights both covering subject.
 If exact final value matters to you, you can start with setting the main to this 1/3 or 2/3 stop lower value next time.
 The background and hair lights will not affect subject exposure, but leave them off or shield the meter with your body if possible, while metering this.

 Then set that metered aperture value on the camera.
-Camera is Manual mode of course, with shutter speed at the camera's maximum shutter sync speed (ballpark of 1/200 or 1/250 second on most cameras), to keep out any distracting continuous ambient light (for example, the modeling lights).
+Camera is Manual mode, with shutter speed at the camera's maximum shutter sync speed (ballpark of 1/‘180 to 1/250 second on most cameras), to keep out any distracting continuous ambient light (for example, the modeling lights).
 You may want the modeling lights left on to keep subjects pupils smaller.
 Turn on all lights and move the sync cord from the flash meter to the camera, and have at it.
 You probably say WOW then (but check your first shots, esp the hair light, You can still make corrections).
 The first time you do this, you can first take one shot without the sync cord in camera, to be sure you have a black picture from modeling lights only at final f/10 1/200 second exposure (or whatever).
 This setup does take a few minutes, but you have absolute total complete control of every detail, and manual lights are very popular in fixed studio situations for that reason.
 Note that you can trivially duplicate this same setup next time, simply by metering the lights the same way.

 PC sync cord connectors:

-Camera: PC Male connector on cable.
+Camera: PC Male connector on cable, manual flash mode.

 Sekonic flash meter: also PC Male connector on cable